Contact Us Today (424) 372-3112

 The bail bondsman normally takes a 10% fee of the bond amount that is non-refundable.
 If a defendant fails to appear in court, the funds will be forfeited to the court.

 Some law enforcement agencies will require cash, while others want a cashier's check.
-Since bail bondsman have experience dealing with most jail facilities, they will know the proper procedures for each facility.
+Since bail bondsmen have experience dealing with most jail facilities, they will know the proper procedures for each facility.

 Posting Bail at Defendant's First Court Date

-There are cases that are filed by a prosecutor without an actual arrest.
-These are common complex white collar fraud cases that take a significant amount of time to investigate.
+There are cases filed by a prosecutor without an actual arrest.
+These are common complex white-collar fraud cases that take a significant amount of time to investigate.

-In this type of situation, a defendant can post a bail from court at their first court appearance.
+In this type of situation, a defendant can post bail from the court at their first court appearance.
 This can be accomplished by:

 • Prior negotiation between prosecutor and defense lawyer;